Palace guard: I'm sorry, but you've thrown off the Emperor's groove.

 - Tara's "Under Your Spell" is getting quite sexually suggestive only to Smash Cut to Buffy and Xander back at the library.

 - Anya interrupts Xander (during "I'll Never Tell").
 Anya also interrupts Tara during "I've Got A Theory" to sing "The Bunny Song."

 - Played for Laughs in "The Zeppo".
-Buffy and Angel are having an angst-filled argument over their need to stop the latest apocalypse (with mutual Love Confessions and It's the Only Way) only for the music to stop as Xander bursts in on them and makes a half-hearted attempt to get their help with his own problems.
+Buffy and Angel are having an wangst-filled argument over their need to stop the latest apocalypse (with mutual Love Confessions and It's the Only Way).
+As usual in such situations the Buffy/Angel theme "Close Your Eyes" starts playing, only to stop as Xander bursts in on them and makes a half-hearted attempt to get their help with his own problems.
 As soon as he leaves the music cranks up again.
-Later when Xander loses his virginity to Faith we have a montage of them snuggling in bed while romantic music plays, only to Smash Cut to her booting Xander out the door once she's finished with him.
+Earlier when Xander loses his virginity to Faith we have a montage of them snuggling in bed while romantic music plays, only to Smash Cut to her booting Xander out the door now she's finished with him.

-- Also played for laughs in "Smashed".
+- Played for laughs in "Smashed".
 Sinister music plays as Buffy gets a mysterious phone call from vampire Spike.

 - Possibly the most justified use: In Doctor Who "The Pandorica Opens", The BGM cuts off because the universe explodes.
 Difficult to have a mysterious string theme when the musicians don't exist.
 Silence will fall, indeed.

 - Farscape.
 The episode "Scratch 'n' Sniff" has John Crichton relating to Pilot via flashbacks the bizarre events that got them thrown off a Pleasure Planet, including D'Argo being given a potion that made him dance.
 The dance music (and flashback) is brought to an abrupt halt by Pilot saying—